CPK Insurance

 • Commercial auto liability minimums in West Virginia are $25,000/$50,000/$25,000, so any work truck or service vehicle should be reviewed against those limits.

-• West Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, which matters if you rent office, yard, or storage space for pool and spa materials.
+• Most commercial leases in West Virginia require proof of general liability coverage, which matters if you rent office, yard, or storage space for pool and spa materials.

 • Quote comparisons should account for completed operations coverage for pool contractors in West Virginia when installation work is finished and the project is handed over.